10 Min Read

 Final Notes

-What Christmas trees are safe for dogs?
+Are Christmas trees safe for dogs?
 It depends.
-In general, live and artificial Christmas trees are safe to have around dogs, but you should always consider whether or not your dog will try to eat any part of the tree or its decorations.
-If your dog rubs up against the tree, they're unlikely to experience any side effects, but ingesting any part of the tree could be harmful.
+In general, live and artificial Christmas trees are safe to have around dogs as long as their branches, needles, and decorations aren’t ingested.
+There’s no need to worry about physical contact; If your dog rubs up against the tree, they're unlikely to experience any side effects.

 Share